Hong Kong cuisine: Hot pot

-Hong Kong-style drinks
+Hong Kong–style drinks

-Non-alcoholic beverages are particularly associated with Cha chaan teng, a unique kind of restaurants in Hong Kong.
-Since drink recipes are not franchise based, most drinks can vary depending on the restaurant.
+Non-alcoholic beverages are particularly associated with cha chaan teng, a unique kind of restaurant in Hong Kong.
+Since drink recipes are not franchise-based, most drinks can vary depending on the restaurant.
 Rock sugar and syrup are commonly used to add sweetness.

 Some beverages that originated in the tea culture of Taiwan, such as bubble tea and honey green tea, had been brought to Hong Kong and become part of Hong Kong's beverage culture.